+Prince is the third oldest of eight siblings born to Hmong immigrant parents.
 Prince's preferred gender pronouns are he/him/his.
 His parents left their country because of the Communist government and lived in a concentration camp in Thailand until 2004, when he was about two years old.
 Half of his siblings were born in the Thai camp, and the rest were born after the family moved to the United States.
 Throughout the course of the internship and after interviewing his older sister, Charlotte Soyer, I learned that Prince's youngest sibling is just over a year old, and his oldest sibling is in college.